-The proposed Plan is in general conformance with the City's Comprehensive Plan identifying the area as appropriate for commercial and industrial development which will be established under the proposed mixed-use district.
+The proposed Plan is in general conformance with the City's Comprehensive Plan identifying the area as appropriate for multi-family residential development.

 Building Codes and Ordinances

 Development within the District will be required to conform to State Building Codes and will be subject to the City's permitting and inspection procedures.
 The proposed Plan conforms to all relevant State and local ordinances, plans, and codes.
 No changes to the existing regulations are proposed or needed.